elektronchika/KiCAD-LC-Lib/README.md

 # KiCAD-LC-Lib

-KiCAD components and footprint libraries created by me
+KiCAD components and footprints libraries created by me